-Grilled burgers should not only be enjoyed in the summer they should be celebrated all year long.
-Seize the perfect grilled burger with this killer grilled hamburger recipe that we have been enjoying for years, even before we became a we or a Chez.
+Grilled hamburgers should not only be enjoyed in the summer, they should be celebrated all year long.
+Seize the perfect grilled burger with this killer grilled hamburger recipe that we have been enjoying for years, even before we became a we or a Chez Us.
+Super easy to make and full of good beefy flavor.

 We recently threw a little going away dinner for some friends who are moving to Barcelona for a year (envious).
 At first I thought about serving a paella and Sangria, then the day before, I switched ideas.
 After all, they would be enjoying the best of both for the next year, so I decided to send them off with an All-American menu; grilled hamburgers, french fries with homemade ketchup and make your own sundaes for dinner.
 It was a success, and everyone enjoyed the burgers, even the pickiest of eaters.